Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 ​
 - Staff reserves the right to remove your business due to inactivity for a period of 30 days.
 Make a ticket if you are on an extended trip or are concerned regarding business repossession.

 - Employees and Criminals cannot steal from business storage or ledgers.
+(Includes law and doctor offices)

 - Before selling a business IC, you are REQUIRED to make a ticket with the proper paperwork.
 Not complying with this will result in the removal of the business and may prevent future ownership of new businesses.